 That role lies with the Atlantic Slave Trade, a process that was uniquely responsible for the formation of numerous individual states and, more relevant to the book, the entire modern State system, including the trade and banking networks that helped that system come into being.
-The book's 200 pages makes scant mention of the Atlantic Slave Trade in its specificity, and when it does so it is in a passing way that at times pairs it merely with the role of serfdom, at other times as another example of cultural hegemony.
-In no place is this process given a specific and adequate historical discussion.
+The book's 200 pages makes scant mention of the Atlantic Slave Trade in its specificity, and when it does so it is in a passing way that at times pairs it merely with the modern State should be reading! - make this abundantly clear.
+Police did not intentionally provoke 2 billion dollars worth of destruction on crucial capitalist infrastructure, they did not relish the prospect of losing their legitimacy, and the technocratic, neoliberal sector of America's ruling class was not itching to be brought to the precipice of a second civil war that it could not control.
+The State was desperate, scrambling, at a loss.
+None of this was accomplished through a series of "peaceful protests," which themselves would not even have happened were it not for the fires of Minneapolis and dozens of other cities.